mesako/SABERWest2023/docs/440-intro-to-ggplot2.md

 my.plot <- ggplot(data = msleep, aes(x = brainwt, y = sleep_rem))
 ```

-We can now draw the plot as a scatterplot with points to represent each mammal's measurements from the `msleep` dataset.
+We can now draw the plot as a scatterplot with points to represent each mammal's measurements from the `msleep` dataset (worksheet task 3.4.1A).

 ```r